top of page

 Principled negotiation consists of four fundamental elements:

-Separate the people from the problem: Disentangle relationship issues from substantive matters.
-Address people problems (perception, emotion, communication) directly by making emotions and perceptions explicit.
+1. Separate the people from the problem: Address people problems directly by making emotions and perceptions explicit.
 "Try on" the other side's views and give them ownership in the process.

-Focus on interests, not positions: Focusing on underlying interests reveals compatible solutions — ones that secure each side what they most need — that are impossible to discover when fixated on positions.
+2. Focus on interests, not positions: Focusing on underlying interests reveals compatible solutions that secure each side what they most need.
+These are impossible to discover when fixated on positions.

-Invent options for mutual gain: Expand the pie before dividing it.
-Look for items of low cost to you but high value to them and vice versa so that you can trade.
-Brainstorm multiple options even with the other side and break problems into manageable pieces.
+3. Invent options for mutual gain: Look for items of low cost to you but high value to them and vice versa so that you can trade.

-Insist on using objective criteria: Replace contests of will with fair standards independent of either side's preferences.
+4. Insist on using objective criteria: Replace contests of will with fair standards.
 Justify your position with a theory of fairness and ask the other side to do the same.

 Understanding Both Sides' Interests

 Give reasons and explain your interests instead of just stating your position.
 This helps the other side understand your legitimate concerns without feeling threatened.
-For example, instead of simply demanding a 30-day payment term, explain how faster payment affects your cash flow and operational stability.
+For example, explain how faster payment affects your cash flow and operational stability instead of simply demanding a 30-day payment term.

 Dig deeper when you think you've run into a conflict over a fixed resource like money or territory.
-These often mask underlying interests that can be addressed through creative solutions — perhaps one side cares more about timing while the other prioritizes certainty, or one values public recognition while the other needs operational control.
+There may be a creative solution: Perhaps one side cares more about timing while the other prioritizes certainty.
+Maybe one side values public recognition while the other needs operational control.

 Inventing Options for Mutual Gain

-Once you understand both sides' interests, you can invent options that create mutual gains.
+Understanding both sides' interests lets you invent options that create mutual gain.

 Other differences that create opportunities to trade include: